-Our Neuro-Spinal Scaffold implant has been approved to be studied under our approved IDE in the INPSIRE 2.0 Study, which is titled the "Randomized, Controlled, Single-blind Study of Probable Benefit of the Neuro-Spinal ScaffoldTM for Safety and Neurologic Recovery in Subjects with Complete Thoracic AIS A Spinal Cord Injury as Compared to Standard of Care."
+Our Neuro-Spinal Scaffold implant has been approved to be studied under our approved Investigational Device Exemption, or IDE in the INSPIRE 2.0 Study, which is titled the "Randomized, Controlled, Single-blind Study of Probable Benefit of the Neuro-Spinal ScaffoldTM for Safety and Neurologic Recovery in Subjects with Complete Thoracic AIS A Spinal Cord Injury as Compared to Standard of Care."
 The purpose of the INSPIRE 2.0 Study is to assess the overall safety and probable benefit of the Neuro-Spinal Scaffold for the treatment of neurologically complete thoracic traumatic acute SCI.
 The INSPIRE 2.0 Study is designed to enroll 10 subjects into each of the 2 study arms, which we refer to as the Scaffold Arm and the Comparator Arm.
 Patients in the Comparator Arm will receive the standard of care, which is spinal stabilization without dural opening or myelotomy.
 The INSPIRE 2.0 Study is a single blind study, meaning that the patients and assessors are blinded to treatment assignments.
 The FDA approved the enrollment of up to 35 patients in this study so that there would be at least 20 evaluable patients (10 in each study arm) at the primary endpoint analysis, accounting for events such as screen failures or deaths that would prevent a patient from reaching the primary endpoint visit.
-We expect to conduct the INSPIRE 2.0 Study at up to 25 sites in the United States.
-Enrolling patients in the INSPIRE 2.0 Study requires the approvals of the institutional review boards, or IRBs, at each clinical site.
-As of February 14, 2020, the first five patients in the INSPIRE 2.0 Study have been enrolled and 15 sites are open.
-Given the number clinical sites that will be open for enrollment during 2020, we estimate that enrollment in the INSPIRE 2.0 Study will be complete in the fourth quarter of 2020, with the final patient enrolled in the INSPIRE 2.0 study reaching their six-month primary endpoint visit in the second guarter of 2021.
+As of February 25, 2021, 11 patients have been enrolled in the INSPIRE 2.0 Study and 18 sites are activated for enrollment.
+As of February 25, 2021, 17 of the 18 clinical sites are open for enrollment, and 1 clinical site is currently not open for enrollment due to reasons unrelated to the COVID-19 pandemic.
+We have found the enrollment rates for the INSPIRE 2.0 study to be variable and inconsistent.
+For example, the 3 most recent patients enrolled into the study were enrolled over the course of four weeks between early December 2020 and early January 2021.
+Given the recent unpredictable enrollment patterns, we are unable at this time to estimate when enrollment for the study may be complete.
+We aim to continue to provide quarterly updates regarding the number of patients enrolled into the study.